Ketel Marte Player Props: Diamondbacks vs. Mariners

 Ketel Marte At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 13th, his on-base percentage ranks 18th, and he is 13th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 12th, his on-base percentage ranks 14th, and he is 12th in the league in slugging.

-- Looking at the 95 games he has played this year, he's homered in 16 of them (16.8%), and in 4% of his trips to the dish.
+- In 16.7% of his games this season, he has hit a home run, and 4% of his trips to the plate.

-- Marte has an RBI in 33 of 95 games this year, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Marte has driven in a run in 33 games this year (34.4%), including 15 games with more than one RBI (15.6%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 53.7% of his games this season, with more than one run scored in 16.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.